kurocha/tagged-format/README.md

 Build and Install
 -----------------

-Use CMake to build and install Tagged Format:
+Use Teapot to build and install Tagged Format:

 	$ cd tagged-format
-	$ mkdir build
-	$ cd build
-	$ CXXFLAGS="-std=c++11 -stdlib=libc++" cmake ../
-	$ make
-	$ make install
+	$ sudo gem install teapot

-You can also get some basic API documentation by running

-	$ make doc
-	$ open src/docs/html/index.html
+	$ teapot build Library/TaggedFormat variant-debug

+Currently, only Mac OS X and Linux are supported using standards conformant C++11 compilers.

 File Format
 -----------